-At Trevose Day School, we believe an educator’s responsibility is to develop the whole child.
-We supplement our academic curriculum with a number of special programs aimed at nurturing well-rounded students capable of pursuing their best intellectual, social, emotional and physical selves.
+Trevose Day School educators feel responsible in developing children holistically.
+The school’s academic curriculum is supplemented with a number of special programs aimed at nurturing well-rounded students utilizing their utmost intellectual, social, emotional and physical attributes.

-Our curriculum introduces French during the First Program level.
-We view bilingualism not only as a necessary skill for engagement with an increasingly globalized world, but also as an educational “passport” to foreign culture.
-Thus, alongside technical language skills, our students learn about the diverse societies embodied by francophone countries – from Algeria and Morocco to Belgium and France to Haiti and Vietnam.
-Our program encourages daily conversational development through role playing and multisensory activities that build self-esteem, and culminates in year-end Parisian “pique-nique” to celebrate our accomplishments.
+French is introduced during the First Program level, providing cultural engagement skills within an increasingly globalized world and an educational “passport” to foreign culture.
+In addition to technical language skills acquired in bilingualism, students learn about diverse societies French-speaking countries – from Algeria and Morocco to Belgium and France to Haiti, and as East as Vietnam.
+These programs encourage daily conversational development through role-playing and multisensory activities that build self-esteem, culminating in year-end Parisian “pique-nique” that celebrate accomplishments.

 Physical Education: Dance & Yoga

-Chess is a critical part of our curriculum.
-It immerses students in hours of logic-based thinking while motivating them to become problem solvers in and outside of the classroom.
-Trevose Day School chess program strengthens memory and self-esteem, and teaches children about sportsmanship as well as the importance of coping positively with failure.
-Children in kindergarten through fifth grade begin with fundamentals and increasingly learn more challenging defensive and offensive strategies.
-Our world-class chess master, Roland Yakobashvili tailors instruction to individual needs.
-Scholastic tournaments are held throughout the year.
+Chess immerses students in hours of logic-based thinking while motivating them to become problem-solvers in and outside of the classroom.
+The program strengthens memory and self-esteem, also teaching children about sportsmanship and the importance of coping positively with failure.
+Children in kindergarten through fifth grade begin with fundamentals, and increasingly learn more challenging defensive and offensive strategies.
+Lead by a world-class chess master, instructional sessions are tailored to individual needs.
+Ultimately, scholastic tournaments take place throughout the year.

-The visual arts program at Trevose places an equal value on self-expression and the appreciation of the arts as essential to the understanding of human cultures.
-We equip our students with the technical and compositional skills necessary to establish their own visual vocabularies, drawn both from their experience and imagination, and help them connect imagery with ideas.
-The curriculum consists of painting, drawing, sculpture, and mixed media collage.
+The visual arts program places equal weight on self-expression and the appreciation of the arts as the understanding of human cultures.
+Students become armed with technical and compositional skills necessary to establish individualized visual vocabularies, drawn both from their experience and imagination, which then connect imagery with ideas.
+The curriculum offers painting, drawing, sculpture, and mixed media collage.

-The music program at Trevose Day School is integral to developing the well-rounded student, one that is courageously creative and culturally engaged in addition to being intellectually curious.
-We introduce the children to basic musical concepts – rhythm, pitch, harmony and improvisation – through vocal and instrumental instruction.
-Students have the opportunity to share their newly developed talents at various performances throughout the year.
+Integral in developing well-rounded students, this program cultures children into becoming musically and intellectually curious.
+Basic musical concepts such as rhythm, pitch, harmony and improvisation are rehearsed through vocal and instrumental instruction.
+Students have the opportunity to share their newly developed talents at various assemblies and performances throughout the year.

-Complementing our rich music curriculum, we also offer various extracurricular programs for students of all ages, from “Mommy and Me” music classes for our youngest, to Suzuki violin programs and piano, guitar, and woodwinds instruction.
+Complementing a rich music curriculum, the school also offers various extracurricular programs for students of all ages –– from “Mommy and Me” music classes for younger students, to Suzuki violin programs and piano, guitar and woodwinds instruction.

-Environmental stewardship is a key tenet of our school’s mission.
-Our children learn about sustainability through hands-on, multi-sensorial outdoor and indoor activities.
-All students learn to preserve the living beauty of our bucolic campus, helping to care for chickens, rabbits, as well as gardens.
-Each day, we collect eggs from our coops for use in various cooking activities.
+A key tenet of our school’s mission, sustainability education teaches children hands-on, multisensory outdoor and indoor activities.
+Each student learns about preserving the living beauty of this bucolic campus, caring properly for chickens, rabbits, and butterflies, as well as gardens.
+Each day, eggs are collected from the coops and then used in various cooking activities.
 By learning to take responsibility for our local environment, students develop into global citizens with a propensity for community engagement.